Ultrafast turnaround enabling 10 hours DNA to results

 In patients with Acute Myeloid Leukemia (AML), several genes are frequently mutated, including FLT3, IDH1, IDH2, DNMT3A, KIT, and NPM1.
 The presence of these specific mutations can guide treatment with targeted therapies such as RYDAPT® (midostaurin), XOSPATA® (gilteritinib), TIBSOVO® (ivosidenib), and IDHIFA® (enasidenib).

-The VarMap™ AML Nanopore Panel enables highly sensitive detection and quantification of mutations for AML patients.
+The VarMap™ AML Nanopore Panel enables highly sensitive mutation detection and quantitation for AML patients.
 The kit uses NuProbe’s PCR-based Blocker Displacement Amplification (BDA) technology to enable the selective amplification of low abundant sequence variants (SNV and indels) in a background of wildtype DNA.
 Following PCR enrichment, Nanopore sequencing is applied to reveal the identity of the variants.